KoalixSwitzerland/koalixcrm/README.md

 Please make a donation if you like this project and want help to even make it better:

 [<img src="https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif">](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=ES8RFB7JN9CXC)

+## Thank you!
+We really appreciate every donation that helps us take KoalixCRM to the next level.

 ## License